PaleovirologyLab/hi-fever/README.md

 This will generate a folder called `output` with two subfolders: `accessory_fastas` and `sql`.
 These outputs are detailed on our [Usage page](https://github.com/PaleovirologyLab/hi-fever/wiki/Usage).
 For a guide on how to interpret these results, see our [Interpreting results page](https://github.com/PaleovirologyLab/hi-fever/wiki/Interpreting-results)

 ## Acknowledgements
-Here we should inclide the libraries, the programs that we use, and the citation to the paper:

-hi-fever is based on the following libraries and programs directory along with their license:
+HI-FEVER is based on the following libraries and programs directory along with their license:
 - Biopython (https://biopython.org/)
 - Seqtk (https://github.com/lh3/seqtk)
 - DIAMOND (https://github.com/bbuchfink/diamond)